 Advantages

-- The list is immune to memory wastage.
+- It is immune to memory wastage.
 In a list, you can define the size of the list according to the elements required.

 - It’s easier to perform the insertion and deletion operations on the list.